top of page

 Death at a Festival

-It was supposed to be a perfect weekend.
+This is satire It was supposed to be a perfect weekend.
 The festival was “sold out” (capacity adjusted).
 The lineup was “curated” (agents answered emails).
 The crowd was “community” (everyone wore the same sunglasses).
 Then someone died.
 Not metaphorically.
 Not spiritually.
 Actually died.
 On festival grounds.
 Somewhere between the VIP compost toilets and a branded hydration station.
-At first, no one knew what to do—which is impressive, considering everyone there claims to be a professional.
+At first, no one knew what to do—which is impressive, considering everyone there claims to be

 Crimmu$